 ARM launched a fair trade certification system for ASM gold, in partnership with Fairtrade Labelling Organizations (FLO) International, in 2011.
 ARM believes that fair trade marketing can serve as a major incentive to improved practice and offers communities and miners new possibilities for improving their lives and for securing the restoration of ecosystems.
-While the initial scope of the Fairtrade-Fairmined Standard was Latin America, this is expanding to a global scope of implementations.
-The conclusion of the ARM-FLO partnership in 2013 will result in separate Fairtrade and Fairmined Standards that cater for ASM organisations.
+While the initial scope of the Fairtrade-Fairmined Standard was Latin America, a standards review process is expanding to a global scope of implementation among other changes.
+The conclusion of the ARM-FLO partnership in 2013 will result in separate Fairtrade and Fairmined Standards, with both standards undergoing a standards review process.